Home > Moving > City Guides > 5 Safe, Affordable Neighborhoods in San Diego

 • Perfect For: Singles, young professionals, families, retirees

-Nestled in the northern hills of San Diego is the beautiful master-planned community of Rancho Bernardo.
-Home to offices for major employers like Amazon, Microsoft, and Hewlett-Packard, as well as the corporate headquarters for Sony Electronics, Rancho Bernardo is a fantastic place to live and work in San Diego.
-The presence of high-quality schools like Westward Elementary School and Rancho Bernardo High School also make this San Diego neighborhood ideal for families, too!
+Nestled in the northern hills of San Diego with Lake Hodges to the north, is the beautiful master-planned community of Rancho Bernardo.
+This safe, affordable neighborhood is a fantastic place to live and work in San Diego!
+Here, you can find a variety of homes ranging from Spanish Revival to Mission-style placed along well-maintained streets.
+Residents living here can find jobs with major employers in San Diego, like Sony Electronics and Hewlett-Packard, or those looking to work in the medical field can find jobs at nearby Palomar Medical Center Poway.
+And the presence of high-quality schools like Westward Elementary School and Rancho Bernardo High School makes this San Diego neighborhood ideal for families, too!

 Things to Do in Rancho Bernardo